LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 For some practice at deployment, try [tutorial #4](conversation-builder-getting-started-4-connect-to-liveengage.html).

 ### The Agent Connectors Page
-The Agent Connectors page makes it fast and easy to understand the status (1) of all your deployed bots.
+The Agent Connectors page makes it fast and easy to understand the status (1) of the agent connectors for a single bot.
 Unless you're troubleshooting a connector, typically, you won't need to dive into the details (2) on the individual components that support the end-to-end connection.

 *add annotated screen here*

 ### Add an Agent Connector
-Adding an agent connector creates a connection between the bot and the bot agent in the target LiveEngage environment.
+Adding an agent connector creates a connection between the bot and a bot agent in the target LiveEngage environment.

 **To add an agent connector**